rfrost114/UCFL-Approximations/README.md

 stats.ipynb contains the necessary code to produce the figures and statistics in the write up.
 The primary dependancies are cvxpy and numpy

-As is, the implementation uses the default cvxpy solvers, however it can easily be modified to use a proprietary solver of ones choice
+As is, the implementation uses the default cvxpy solvers, however it can easily be modified to use a solver of ones choice.

+The test instances used in the write up can be downloaded from https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/Euklid.html